xinsheng-G/food-van-takeaway/readme.md

    latte: 3
    not_valid_snack_name: 66
    ```

+then send the form with POST method to https://project-t05-x3ra.herokuapp.com/customer_mockup/place_an_order/debug_van_name.
+The van_name param at the end of url can be changed, for example: https://project-t05-x3ra.herokuapp.com/customer_mockup/place_an_order/ubisoft or https://project-t05-x3ra.herokuapp.com/customer_mockup/place_an_order/valve

+   Output: a JSON of an order entity will show in the browser with 200 status.

 2. Or, you can get access to https://project-t05-x3ra.herokuapp.com/customer_mockup/menu/debug_van_name, in the html page, you can edit line items, then press `place an order` button to submit the form.
-In this way you can also place an order in the MongoDB and get a return in JSON
+In this way you can also place an order in the MongoDB and get a return in JSON.